nasrudin2468/pye-motion/README.md

   Sample: /dev/TTyS2

 MAC:
 - I honestly have no idea.
-Please contact me if you know
+Please contact me if you know.

 - Go to pye-motion directory and open up py-motion.cfg with a texteditor and change the COM-Port Value of [SERIAL-A]/Port (and [SERIAL-B]/Port) according